Spanish Inheritance Tax: 4 Steps to Calculate it

 - The succession tax rate is calculated the same as the gift tax rate.

-- The Inheritance Tax in Spain is generally set by the state, however sometimes the autonomous regions have set their own specific inheritance law and tax allowance.
+- The Inheritance Tax in Spain is generally set by the state.
+However sometimes the autonomous regions have set their own specific inheritance law and tax allowance.

 - The Inheritance Tax Rate is a progressive tax.